Software Engineer II-III (4470)

 - Experience working with large, existing applications in a distributed team

-Apply online at the NRAO Careers page (http://jobs.jobvite.com/nrao/jobs).
-You will need to be prepared to upload your current resume and a cover letter describing interest and suitability for the position.
-Applications review will continue until the position is filled.
+Select the "Apply" button below..
+Please be prepared to upload your current CV/Resume and a letter of application describing interest and suitability for the position.

 Equal Opportunity Employer Statement: